Quarterly national accounts - updated estimate

 - 3 See also

 GDP up by 0.7 % in both the euro area and in the EU-28

-GDP rose by 0.7 % in both the euro area (EA-19) and in the EU-28 during the second quarter of 2017, compared with the previous quarter, according to an updated estimate (see Data sources and availability) published by Eurostat.
-In the first quarter of 2017, GDP grew by 0.6 % in both the euro area and the EU-28.
+GDP rose by 0.7 % in both the euro area (EA-19) and in the EU-28 during the third quarter of 2017, compared with the previous quarter, according to an updated estimate (see Data sources and availability) published by Eurostat.
+In the second quarter of 2017, GDP grew also by 0.7 % in both the euro area and the EU-28.

-Compared with the same quarter of the previous year, seasonally adjusted GDP rose by 2.3 % in the euro area and by 2.4 % in the EU-28 in the second quarter of 2017, after +2.0 % and +2.1 % respectively in the previous quarter.
+Compared with the same quarter of the previous year, seasonally adjusted GDP rose by 2.8 % in both the euro area and in the EU-28 in the third quarter of 2017, after +2.4 % and +2.5 % respectively in the previous quarter.

-During the second quarter of 2017, GDP in the United States increased by 0.8 % compared with the previous quarter (after +0.3 % in the first quarter of 2017).
-Compared with the same quarter of the previous year, GDP rose by 2.2 % (after +2.0 % in the previous quarter).
+During the third quarter of 2017, GDP in the United States increased by 0.8 % compared with the previous quarter (after also +0.8 % in the second quarter of 2017).
+Compared with the same quarter of the previous year, GDP rose by 2.3 % (after +2.2 % in the previous quarter).

 GDP growth by Member States